 Four schools fully accredited

-These rankings are based on performance on english, math, history and science Standards of Learning (SOL) tests during the 2015-16 school year.
+Both federal and VDOE ratings are primarily based on Standards of Learning (SOL) tests administered in the 2016-17 school year.